-Around 7,500 people are injured every day in auto accidents, according to 2017 crash statistics from the National Highway Traffic Safety Administration (NHTSA).
 Car accident injuries can vary from minor to severe and even deadly.
-Many crash victims don’t feel the full extent of their injuries until hours or days after a car accident, and it can be hard to know physically what to expect physically after a car accident.
+Many crash victims don’t feel pain or discomfort from their injuries for days after a crash, so it can be difficult to know what to expect physically after a car accident.

-What are Common Physical Symptoms After a Car Accident?
+What Physical Symptoms Can You Expect After a Car Accident?

 Headaches after car accidents can be caused by: